Frequently Asked Questions (FAQ)

 Is there an age limit?

-FFTF grants are based on actual expenses to be incurred by the student only.
-Expenses typically include tuition and required university fees; an estimation of accommodation costs; a living allowance (for food, books, and supplies, medical/insurance cover, childcare, transport costs); and a budget for travel, visa, and conference expenses.
-This can be up to USD 50,000 per year (but includes Tuition fees).
-Note that the maximum grant award for a Post-doc is USD 40,000.
+Faculty for the Future grants are based on actual expenses to be incurred by the student only.
+This typically includes tuition and university fees, an estimation of accommodation costs and a living allowance (food, some allowance for books and supplies, medical/insurance coverage, child care, transport costs) in addition to a budget for travel to host country, visa and conference expenses.
+Grants can be up to USD 50,000 per year for PhD courses and a maximum of USD 40,000 for post-doc programs.

-You can update your application and save it as often as you like before submitting it.
-Once it has been submitted it cannot be changed anymore.
-Your referees will then receive a notification e-mail asking for a recommendation letter.
+You may update your application form and save it as often as you need to before submitting it.
+However, once it has been submitted it can no longer be modified.
+When you have submitted your application, your references will receive a notification email requesting them to fill out a reference letter for you.

-You should wait for results to be delivered.
-The results are usually available on the application Web site by the end of March every year.
-Awarded applicants will then receive a personal e-mail.
-Unsuccessful applicants will usually receive a formal letter by the end of April.
+The awards announcement is available on the application Website approximately by the end of March every year.
+Awarded applicants (new and renewal applicants) will then receive a personal e-mail.
+Unsuccessful applicants will receive a formal letter by the end of April.

 The selection process includes five rounds:

-: Is based on compliance with eligibility criteria such as country of origin, discipline and overall quality of application.
-Non-compliant applications are eliminated.
+- First Round: Is based on compliance with eligibility criteria, including the consideration of the applicant’s country, discipline of study, educational plans, and overall quality of application.
+Non-compliant applications are eliminated;

-: The second shortlist is reviewed by the Schlumberger Foundation scientific committee with a focus on quality of research proposal, scientific interest and relevance to home country.
+- Third Round: The second shortlist is reviewed by the Schlumberger Foundation’s scientific committee with a focus on quality of research proposal, scientific interest and relevance to home country;

-: The final shortlist of candidates is interviewed by telephone by members of the Schlumberger Foundation Board of Trustees.
+- Fourth Round: The final shortlisted candidates are interviewed by telephone by members of the Schlumberger Foundation Board of Directors;

-: Selection of grant recipients by Schlumberger Foundation Board and Executive Director.
+- Final Round: Selection of grant recipients by the Schlumberger Foundation Board of Directors.

-- Poor quality of the application or incomplete application (especially in the personal essay and project statement sections);
+- Poor overall quality of the application (especially the personal essay and the research and teaching essay);

 - Failure to meet eligibility criteria;

-- Insufficient qualification level (the Schlumberger Foundation only funds PhD and Post doctoral programs).
+- Level of qualification (the Schlumberger Foundation only funds PhD and post-doctorate research programs);